“PIPPIN: I didn’t think it would end this way.

 GANDALF: White shores, and beyond, a far green country under a swift sunrise.

 ― J.R.R.
 Tolkien, The Lord of the Rings

-On this Easter Thursday, somewhere in between the rush of returning to work and the deadlines to come, a new dawn is faithfully approaching in our minds, the day when we no longer have to see through a glass darkly but can see at last the Kingdom through a new heaven and new earth where the risen Christ’s resurrection has resurrected all things as truly new!
+On this Easter Thursday, somewhere in between the the divisions happening in our nations, the catastrophe the world now faces, and the problems here now and those coming foretold by Christ, a new dawn is faithfully approaching in our minds, the day when we no longer have to see through a glass darkly but can see at last the Kingdom through a new heaven and new earth where the risen Christ’s resurrection has resurrected all things as truly new!

 Then I saw “a new heaven and a new earth,”[a] for the first heaven and the first earth had passed away, and there was no longer any sea.
 I saw the Holy City, the new Jerusalem, coming down out of heaven from God, prepared as a bride beautifully dressed for her husband.
 And I heard a loud voice from the throne saying, “Look!
 God’s dwelling place is now among the people, and he will dwell with them.
 They will be his people, and God himself will be with them and be their God.
 ‘He will wipe every tear from their eyes.
 There will be no more death’[b] or mourning or crying or pain, for the old order of things has passed away.”

 He who was seated on the throne said, “I am making everything new!”
 Then he said, “Write this down, for these words are trustworthy and true.”
 (Revelation 21: 1-5)